spatie/schema-org/README.md

 The spec rdfa document that's used to generate this code uses single inheritance for the types.
 However, the spec on http://schema.org uses multiple inheritance in some cases.
 Read the docs and use [Google's structured data testing tool](https://search.google.com/structured-data/testing-tool) to ensure you're on the right track!

 For example, according to the rdfa, a `LocalBusiness` inherits properties from `Organization`.
 However, if you visit the spec page on [Schema.org](https://schema.org/LocalBusiness), it inherits properties from `Organization` and `Place`.
-The current solution is by manually specifying properties on the item, as described in [advanced usage](#advanced-usage).
+The current solution is by manually specifying properties on the item, as described above in [advanced usage](#advanced-usage).

 ```php
 Schema::localBusiness()

     // `address` is part of `Organization`, so the method exists
     ->address(/* ... */)

     // `openingHoursSpecification` is part of `Place`, so we need to manually add it
     ->setProperty('openingHoursSpecification', /* ... */);
 ```

-### Minor issues
+### Other minor issues

+- Some docblocks have some formatting issues (PR's welcome!)
 - The `Float` type isn't available since it's a reserved keyword in PHP
 - The `Physician` type isn't available since it extends a type from the `health` extension spec
-- Some docblocks have some formatting issues (PR's welcome!)

 ## Changelog